-YEAR 5
+YEARS

-Appraisal Services for Revaluatio n.
-5
+Appraisal Services for Revaluation 5

-Environmental studies and consul 10
+Environmental studies and consultat nts 10

 Hospital Service Agreements 5

-Incineration, composting garbage, , recyclin ng .
-20
+Incineration, composting garbage, re ecycling 20

-Lease by the Town of private land 10
+Lease by the Town of private land of r buildir ngs 10

+Lease of any equipment .
 10

-Lease of land from a public agence onal pur poses 99
+Lease of land from a public agency or autho rity for r ecreation al purpos ses 99

-Lease of public lands and building 10
+Lease of Public Lands and buildings s .
+10

-Lease of Public Lands and/or buil r the ins tallation of
+Lease of Public Lands and/or buildi ngs for t he install lation of

-solar photovoltaic facilities for e 30
+solar photovoltaic facilities for ele ectric ger neration .
+30

-Lease of Public Lands for historic - -
+Lease of Public Lands for historical

-purposes to a non-profit or char itable or ganizatio on . • 30
+purposes to a non-profit or charita ble orga nization 30

-Lease of Public Lands for recreati
+Lease of Public Lands for recreation

-Non-profit or charitable organiz - • 20
+Non-profit or charitable organizat 20

-Lease purchase of any equipment • 10
+Lease purchase of any equipment 10

-Lighting • 10
+Lighting 10

-Maintenance agreements for equip ıds • 5
+Maintenance agreements for equipn grounds 5

 Online Subscription Services 10

-Physicians Contracts . • 5
+DL 5

-Purchase of oil and fuel . • 5
+Purchase of oil and fuel .
+5

-Purchase of power (or net meterin g credit s) from s solar pho tovoltaic
+Purchase of power (or net metering credits) from sol ar photov oltaic

-facilities installed on land leased d or lice nsed froi m the To wn .
-20
+facilities installed on land leased of 20

-School transportation . • 5
+School transportation .
+5

 Sewer and disposal contracts 30

-• 5
+rr -

-Software Licens 10
+Software Licens se and/ 10

-Telecommunica ition Se 5
+Telecommunica ition Se ervices 5

 Water studies 10

 Water supply 20

 Water supply co onstruc tion .
 20.